 Floyd, who used to be a service manager at a machinery manufacturer prior to opening his own business, said, “I knew where all the good machines were that had little, so I bought the ones with low-usage – the ones with around 10,000 cycles on them.
 We picked up a ton of work!
 I was never going to buy a new machine until one came out that could accommodate multiple screws and barrels to allow me the flexibility I needed to get the best results.”

 Last year, Floyd decided to do something he’s never done before: he looked to purchase a new injection molding machine.
-In December, he purchased a 250-ton machine, model BL230EKS/C860, from Bole USA.
-While he took advantage of Bole’s offer of a 90-day free in-plant trial to potential customers, it didn’t take Floyd that long to decide that the Bole machine was the right one for his business.
+In December, he purchased a 250-ton injection molding machine, model BL230EKS/C860, from BOLE USA.
+While he took advantage of BOLE’s offer of a 90-day free in-plant trial to potential customers, it didn’t take Floyd that long to decide that the BOLE machine was the right one for his business.
 “My business model is such that PMC can make a respectable profit running 30% of the 35 machines at any given time,” said Floyd.

-The Bole machine had what Floyd was looking for: the ability to change the screws and barrels to suit material needs.
+The BOLE injection molding machine had what Floyd was looking for: the ability to change the screws and barrels to suit material needs.
 “I can run all the high-engineering grade materials, and we’re the company that solves customers’ problems by knowing how to run these materials properly,” Floyd explained.
 “Proper processing of these engineering-grade resins is critical to our – and to our customers’ success.”

 For example, PMC runs one project requiring 40% carbon-filled PEEK that needs a special screw and barrel on it that resists abrasion.
 This job ran for 15 years in a dedicated press in which the mold stays in that press.
 When PMC gets an order for parts, the mold is heated to 360 degrees; a robot performs part removal and the gates – which Floyd describes as “huge” – are removed.